By Tim Stafford | posted 04/28/2004

 would happen if students in his Bible studies chose to be

 baptized.
-"They would be put out by their families," he said without
+"They would be put out by their families," he

 hesitation.
 Converting to Christianity automatically makes you a